sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **index_intermediate_commits**: If the matching Git object is a branch, setting this value to true will also index all commits on the matching branches.
 Setting this value to false will only consider the tip of the branch.

 **indexing_enabled**: Whether or not this configuration policy affects auto-indexing schedules.

+**lockfile_indexing_enabled**: Whether to index the lockfiles in the repositories matched by this policy

 **pattern**: A pattern used to match` names of the associated Git object type.